okta/okta-oidc-js/packages/okta-react-native/README.md

 ### `signIn`

 This async method will automatically redirect users to your Okta organziation for authentication.
 It will an event once a user successfully signs in.
 Make sure your event listeners are mounted and unmounted.
+Note: on iOS there isn't a `onCancelled` event.
+If the sign in process is cancelled, `onError` will be triggered.

 ```javascript
 signIn();